UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 # Effective use of colour for categorical data

-Notes: In this slide deck you will learn how to select colours that accurately represents your data and effectively communicate it to the reader.
+Notes: In this slide deck, you will learn how to select colours that accurately represents your data and effectively communicate it to the reader.

 ---

-## Colour choices can have profound impact on the interpretation of the results
+## Colour choices can have a profound impact on the interpretation of the results

 ![](/module5/color-importance-vessels.png)

-Notes: In module 2 we discussed how changing the colourscheme drastically improved a clinical outcome by almost doubling physician’s detection rate of blodd vessles regions indicative of potential future heart disease (from 40% to 70%).
+Notes: In module 2 we discussed how changing the colour scheme drastically improved a clinical outcome by almost doubling physician’s detection rate of blood vessels regions indicative of potential future heart disease (from 40% to 70%).

-In this slide deck we will discuss some of the consideration that goes into evaluating if a colourscheme (also called a colourmap) is suitable for the data you are visualizing.
+In this slide deck, we will discuss some of the consideration that goes into evaluating if a colour scheme (also called a colourmap) is suitable for the data you are visualizing.

 ---